indigo-dc/watts-plugin-packager/README.md

 For each target distro you need to specify different dependencies, as the packages may be called differently in different distros.

-`.build.bash` is evaluated by bash before packaging the `plugin/` folder.
+Each element in `.build.bash` is evaluated by bash before packaging the `plugin/` folder.
 Use this e.g. if you require your plugin to be compiled.

 Not all keys are needed for all target distros, e.g. _Arch Linux_ does not use `.pkg.maintainer` or `.pkg.long_desc`.